 Michelangelo Buonarroti’s contributions to the Sistine Chapel are legendary and transformed the chapel into an unparalleled artistic masterpiece.
 Commissioned by Pope Julius II, Michelangelo’s frescoes are the chapel’s crowning glory.
 He spent four years (1508-1512) painting the ceiling, depicting scenes from the Book of Genesis, including the iconic “Creation of Adam.”
 Later, he returned to paint the Last Judgment scene on the altar wall.

-See also Vatican City - A Spiritual and Artistic Journey
+See also The Vatican Necropolis - Mystery and Secrets

 The Ceiling